r-tutor/libs1/radiant.basics/app/tools/help/compare_props.md

 ### R-functions

-For an overview of related R-functions used by Radiant to evaluate proportions see <a href = "https://radiant-rstats.github.io/radiant.basics/reference/index.html#section-basics-proportions" target="_blank">_Basics > Proportions_</a>
+For an overview of related R-functions used by Radiant to evaluate proportions see <a href = "https://radiant-rstats.github.io/radiant.basics/reference/index.html#section-basics-proportions" target="_blank">_Basics > Proportions_</a>.

+The key function from the `stats` package used in the `compare_props` tool is `prop.test`.

+### Video Tutorials

+Copy-and-paste the full command below into the RStudio console (i.e., the bottom-left window) and press return to gain access to all materials used in the hypothesis testing module of the <a href="https://www.youtube.com/playlist?list=PLNhtaetb48EdKRIY7MewCyvb_1x7dV3xw" target="_blank">Radiant Tutorial Series</a>:

+<pre>usethis::use_course("https://www.dropbox.com/sh/0xvhyolgcvox685/AADSppNSIocrJS-BqZXhD1Kna?dl=1")</pre>

+<a href="https://youtu.be/ICqSRs4UfLM" target="_blank">Compare Proportions Hypothesis Test</a>

+* This video shows how to conduct a compare proportions hypothesis test
+* Topics List:
+    - Setup a hypothesis test for compare means in Radiant
+    - Use the p.value and confidence interval to evaluate the hypothesis test